-Vacationing provides a time to get away and relax or have fun.
+Vacationing provides a time to get away and relax, have fun, and perhaps strengthen relationships with a spouse, family, or friends.
 We can benefit from a change of pace and environment.
-Vacations can lead to relationship building with a family, spouse, or friends.
 Even God took a break from His labor when He created the world (Gen. 2:2).

 While we can benefit from taking a vacation, we must remember the following:

-- Our walk with God never takes a vacation.
-Maintain time with Him.
+- Our walk with God never takes a vacation so maintain time with Him.

 God doesn’t take a break from us.
-He wants us to enjoy life with Him.
+He wants us to enjoy life with Him wherever we are and in whatever we do.
 Neither does our enemy wait for our vacation to end. — “Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
 (1 Pet.
 5:8)

 Travel headaches, waiting in lines, mounting costs, and other common vacationing stresses can wear on our patience.
 We might be tempted to lose our temper or justify lying, cheating, or shortcuts.
 Those with whom we vacation are watching and learning. — “Whatever you do, do it all for the glory of God.”
 (1 Cor.
 10:31)

-- Our church goes on without us.
-Maintain giving and prayer support.
+- Our church goes on without us so maintain giving and prayer support.

 Giving should be planned and regular.
 Paul exhorted the Corinthian church to “set aside a sum of money in keeping with his income, saving it up” (1 Cor.
 16:2).
 When vacationing, give extra the week before you leave or the week after you return.
-Or, send your church a check.
+Or, send your church a check or use an online giving platform if your church has one.
 Also remember to pray for those continuing on while you are gone.
 “Always” in Ephesians 6:18 suggests we should be praying for our fellow believers even while on vacation — “be alert and always keep on praying for all the saints.”

-- Our opportunities to be a witness expand.
-Maintain an outward focus.
+- Our opportunities to be a witness expand so maintain an outward focus.